 For the vanilla dough

-Then add the vanilla extract and milk, and mix them in
+In the vanilla dough bowl, add the egg and vanilla, and mix in

-Onto two seperate sheets of greaseproof paper, roll out each dough half into a rectangle that is approximately 8" by 7"
+Onto two seperate sheets of greaseproof paper, roll out each dough into a rectangle that is approximately 12" by 10".
+I also cover the dough with greaseproof paper and roll over the top of it to stop the dough from sticking to the rolling pin

-Carefully lay the chocolate dough onto the vanilla dough and roll over them lightly with a rolling pin so that they stick together
+Using the paper to help you lift it, carefully lay the chocolate dough onto the vanilla dough, then peel the paper off the top.
+Then roll over them lightly with a rolling pin so that they stick together - again cover the dough with greaseproof paper to do this so it doesn't stick to the rolling pin

-Do the same again with the two other halves of dough.
-Then wrap both dough rolls in cling film and put them in the freezer for 1 hour on until ready to bake
+Trim the ends, then wrap the dough roll in cling film and put in the freezer for 1 hour or until ready to bake

-When ready to bake the biscuits, pre-heat your oven to 180C/160C Fan/325F/Gas Mark 3 and line two baking trays with baking paper
+When ready to bake the biscuits, pre-heat your oven to 180C/160C Fan/325F/Gas Mark 3 and line your baking trays with baking paper

 Take the rolls out of the freezer and let them thaw for 5-10 minutes.
 Slice them into 1/4" thick slices using a sharp knife and place on a baking tray, they will grow in size so leave space between them